 ArcX Smart Ring: The best budget Oura Ring alternative

 The ArcX Smart Ring proves that smart rings can be affordable and useful.
 Its rather goofy design sets it apart from the other rings on this list.
 Much like the earlier Xiaomi Mi Bands, the ArcX takes the form of a central module with a little joystick that slots inside a bendable band.
-The company ships all five band sizes with the module, which means there’s no need for a laborious sizing process beforehand.
+The company ships all five band sizes with the module, so there’s no need for a laborious sizing process beforehand.
 You can even fasten the ring to a bike’s handlebar, making the ArcX Ring a great smart ring for active users.

 - Versatile design and wear options

 - No heart rate tracking and biometrics

 That’s it for our list of the best smart rings you can buy, but plenty of other specialized devices are in the market.
 Here are a few honorable mentions.